our teachers

 Inspired by his love of all kinds of movement and several decades of a yoga and meditation practice, Lucas strives to bring joy, ease and playfulness into every class.
 As he constantly grows his own personal repetoire of movement modalities, you'll find him adding pieces of qi gong, tai chi, functional mobility and somatics into his practices, along with some love from his dog Bernie (who often joins his classes!).

-IN MY CLASS, EXPECT: Meditation, movement, plenty of pranayama and play.
-We'll mvoe in some ways that are familiar and lots of ways that aren't, all to get back to our natural state of ease and joy.
-There is room for all levels.
+IN MY CLASS, EXPECT: Meditation, movement, lots of pranayama & play.
+We'll move in some ways that are familiar & lots of ways that aren't, all to get back to our natural state of ease & joy.
+There's room for all levels.

 Sadie McCann, C-IAYT, MS Yoga Therapy, ERYT-500